-Using data and information from the industry, we have ide set the following objectives: ntified the primary trends within our industry and Motor Vehicle Incidents account for approx. 16% of the SLF claims (403 claims) from 2010 to 2014 for Log Hauling CU 732044 and Integrated Forestry CU 703008.
+A. Using data and information from the industry, we have identified the primary trends within our industry and set the following objectives:

+Motor Vehicle Incidents account for approx. 16% of the SLF claims (403 claims) from 2010 to 2014 for Log Hauling CU 732044 and Integrated Forestry CU 703008.

 Increase VIN vehicle registration by 500 vehicles.
-(Add additional rows as required)